corp-automation-finland-azure/tf-azure-pipeline/README.md

 ## Latest Releases
 v0.0.1

-TODO: Give a short introduction of your project.
-Let this section explain the objectives or the motivation behind this project.

-# Getting Started
-TODO: Guide users through getting your code up and running on their own system.
-In this section you can talk about:
-1. Installation process
-2. Software dependencies
-3. Latest releases
-4. API references.

 # Build and Test
 1. Once pipeline is previewed in azure devops, run the pipeline against desired environment.
 2. Triggers are also created in sample azure-pipeline-{env}.yaml, but can be used based on need.